Kirkthorpe

 Kirkthorpe is a village within the City of Wakefield metropolitan borough of West Yorkshire, England.
-It lies 3 mi east of the city centre.
+It lies about 3 mi east of the city centre.
+The village's population is less than 100, so details are included in the parish of Warmfield cum Heath.

 Toponymy

 The name "Kirkthorpe" means "outlying or secondary hamlet or farmstead with a church".
 It is formed of two elements, the first being the Old Scandinavian word kirkja ("church") and the second being either the Old English throp or the Old Scandinavian thorp.
 Both of these potential second elements mean "outlying, dependent or secondary farmstead or hamlet".